Travel Therapist Couple Take Their Care International

 Get To Know Sherry-Lynne & Reid

-He created a city mission where he has a wood shop and teaches locals how to built furniture out of wooden pallets.
+He created a city mission where he has a wood shop and teaches locals how to build wooden pallets.
 They sell it in the city and part of the money goes to the person to support their family and the other for the mission to continue to work.
 A couple of years ago, he bought 40 acres about 3 and half hours north of the capital.
 In this property, he is building a training center for teaching the locals carpentry, agriculture, and health.
 The is no hospital or clinic near this property so part of the plan is to create a medical clinic to see locals for basic illnesses.

 How did you decide on a career in therapy?